dawid-szaniawski/bepatient/docs/usage.md

   response data.
 Defaults to None.
 - retries `(int, optional)`: the number of retries to perform.
 Defaults to 60.
 - delay `(int, optional)`: the delay between retries in seconds.
 Defaults to 1.
+- req_timeout `(int | tuple[int, int] | None, optional)`: request timeout in seconds.
+  Default value is 15 for connect and 30 for read (15, 30).
+If user provide one value, it will be applied to both - connect and read timeouts.

 ##### Returns: